ccbtokyo/visvib-manual/docs/en/1-prep-hardware.md

 [SENNHEISER EW 122P G4-JB](https://www.soundhouse.co.jp/products/detail/item/254766/)

-The EW112P is also fine.
-We've chosen this transmitter because it can use up to 8 units simultaneously.
+The EW112P is also OK.
+We have chosen this transmitter because it can use up to 8 units at the same time.
 For configurations with fewer channels, a less expensive option would also work.
 Be careful of wireless channel interference with other B-band devices at the venue.

 Bluetooth or other transmitters can be used, but there may be latency issues.